 - “We are passionate about our work.
 We love our crops and are happy to produce a healthy wholesome product like vegetables!”—B. Philomena, Lissa farming group.

 - “It’s more than a job, it’s a way of life”.—Tang, Lissa farming group.
 He actually said this with a smile of genuineness.

 - “It feels good at the end of the day to know you made something that others are going to enjoy”.
 They said proudly!

 Sadly, I also saw poor working conditions for the farmers.
 They are very challenged with source of water for the watering of their crops.
 Because of this, they struggle to get water for their crops which is usually not adequate for healthy growth.
 Most vegetables die as a result.
 This requires funds to hire labourers to make it deeper.

 Crops destruction by animals is another problem that this poor group is faced with in their farm work.
 Animals eat their crops with no mercy!
 Their garden fence is weak and needs to be strengthened.
 The sticks are old and needs to be replaced.
 However, they are not allowed to cut anymore sticks by the community.
 This group needs to be supported in order to keep their farm and source of livelihood alive.

 Lissa Farming Group has been affected even further by the pandemic, with prices increasing, transport restricted, markets shut, and fear widespread.
-To support this group, and others like it, with a Dry Season Farming ‘Regrow’ Grant, donate to ATE’s Rebuild for Better campaign today.
+To support this group, and others like it, contribute to a Dry Season Farming ‘Regrow’ Grant through ATE’s Rebuild for Better campaign today.